amplab/ray/README.md

-# Halo
+# Quarz

-Halo is a distributed execution framework with a Python-like programming model.
+Quartz is a distributed execution framework with a Python-like programming model.

 ## Design Decisions